lastmeta/sensorimotor/README.md

 # A Word of Caution

-Generalized Sensorimotor Inference Engines do not exit yet.
+Generalized Sensorimotor Inference Engines do not exist yet.
 We do have machines and computers and recommender systems and social media and ML technology and AI technology, but there is no ubiquitous general purpose Sensorimotor Inference Engine yet.

 If we make a machine explicitly designed to be able to control its environment we will be able to abstract many concerns away, and abundance will be the inevitable result.
 However, if we build a system capable of modeling (and if it is capable of modeling this, it will inevitably do so) the meta environment (the environment that contains "us telling it what to do") it will naturally aim to be able to control that environment as well.
-That seems like a precarious situation.
+That seems like a precarious situation for the living.